LasseBlaauwbroek/lambda-globalize/README.md

 some implementations of other algorithms for comparison purposes.
 The algorithms can be benchmarked for empirical validation of the claims made in the paper.

+### List of claims

+1. This repository contains a reference implementation of the globalization algorithms and its variants that are presented in the paper.
+2. The correctness of the algorithms is validated with several tests.
+(Some tests are derived from examples in the paper.)
+3. Benchmarks on various types of randomly generated terms verify the claimed O(n log n) runtime of the algorithms.
+4. We use the globalization algorithm to assign equivalence classes to sub-terms modulo bisimilarity.
+Benchmarks show that this is competitive with Valmari's DFA minimization algorithm.

 ### Code organization:

 The following source code files are important.